 For a game that was practically developed by two people, I was highly impressed as it had me hooked as soon as I started playing it – I love mindless casual games which you can play when you have a few moments to spare.

-Top Run is a game which you’ll find easy to play yet hard to master, especially on the Rage difficulty.
+Top Run is a game that you’ll find easy to play yet hard to master, especially on the Rage difficulty.
 Simple casual games like this are super addictive and you’ll find yourself investing hours into this game without even realising it.
-If you love games themed on the 80s, or are simply looking for something to play in short bursts which feels rewarding and like you’re actually progressing, then I can honestly highly recommend Top Run to you.
+If you love games themed on the 80s or are simply looking for something to play in short bursts which feels rewarding and like you’re actually progressing, then I can honestly highly recommend Top Run to you.
 There’s even a platinum for those who are willing to invest a lot of time into unlocking all of the abilities and seeing everything the game has to offer.